CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

     ```

     !!!
 Abstract "Ontologies used"
-        During the data transformation, **ontologies are automatically added** to harmonize the content of the variables.
+        During the data transformation process, **ontologies** are automatically added to standardize the content of the variables.
 We use [NCI Thesaurus](https://ncithesaurus.nci.nih.gov/ncitbrowser), [ICD-10](https://icd.who.int/browse10), and data from [Athena-OHDSI](https://athena.ohdsi.org/search-terms/start).

 === "API"

-    Yet _a priori_ is possible to send data via API, we haven't encountered such case yet.
-Thus, **we recommend using the command-line version** by using data exports.
+    While it is technically possible to send data via API, we have not yet encountered such a case.
+Therefore, we recommend using the **command-line** version by utilizing data exports.

     !!!
 Warning "REDCap built in API"
-        REDCap has a built API, which, in principle could be used to pull data _on-the-fly_ data (instead of data exports).
-        The current version of `Convert::Pheno` does not support REDCap API calls.
+        REDCap has a built-in API that in theory could be used to retrieve data in real-time (as opposed to data exports).
+However, the current version of `Convert-Pheno` does not support REDCap API calls.